 - One major feature of the project is its exceptional water conservation.
 Conservation strategies include careful selection of plumbing fixtures with low flow characteristics, landscaping to reduce irrigation demand, irrigation systems utilizing directed low flow technology, and an integrated graywater and rainwater harvesting, treatment, storage and reuse system.

 - The graywater treatment system can process up to 5,000 gallons per day and store up to 7,500 gallons of treated water to use in landscape irrigation and toilet flushing.

 - By implementing these strategies, 160 Folsom Street will reduce its impact on municipal storm water and sanitary waste water systems.
 This sensitivity to water conservation, in part driven by long-term regional drought, will help avoid future costs estimated to rise over 30 percent in California.

-- This project is targeting LEED NC Gold, a level above the original goal of LEED NC Silver.
+- This project has achieved LEED NC Gold, a level above the San Francisco requirement of LEED NC Silver.